Muhidin123/workforce-app/README.md

   - Bundler will run and install all required gems for running this application.

 - Database initialization
-  - run `rails db:setup` or `rake db:setup` to setup your database
+  - run `rails db:setup` or `rake db:setup` to setup database, run migrations and seed files
-  - run `rails db:migrate` or `rake db:migrate`
-    - Migrations to the database will be run in order they were created
-  - run `rails db:seed` to seed initial organization data

 ### Running the application